Dries-B/nbis-meta-wiki/Workflow-parameters.md

 Trimmomatic parameters for trimming after adapter removal in paired-end and single-end reads, respectively.

 ### Cutadapt
-If you want to perform adapter trimming with [cutadapt](https://github.com/marcelm/cutadapt/) **instead of** Trimmomatic, set this to True.
-Note that this means no quality trimming is done.

 ```yaml
 cutadapt:
   # adapter sequence to trim with cutadapt